 Find a few positions that you’re interested in and read through the job description and requirements – this will help you get a better idea of the skills and experience people are looking for when hiring remotely and will help you hone in on what skills you could work on and further develop.

 There are lots of job search sites online that are specific to remote work or can be filtered to show only remote work opportunities.
-Here is a list of the top options out there.
-In the resources section, you’ll find a downloadable PDF of these resources.
+Here is a list of the top options out there, and be sure to download the PDF at the top of this post as well.

 Job search sites specific to remote work: